mrkeuz/vlcsync/README.md

 ========

 Utility for synchronize multiple instances of VLC.
 Supports seek, play and pause.
-Inspired by F1 streams with extra driver tracking data streams.
+Inspired by F1 streams with extra driver tracking data.

 # Run